Enemies of the People (film): Production

 Enemies of the People was written, directed and filmed by Rob Lemkin and Thet Sambath, who worked on the film together from September 2006 until November 2009.

 The film was edited in London by Lemkin and film editor Stefan Ronowicz.
 The score was composed by Daniel Pemberton.

 The film's world premiere was at the 2009 International Documentary Festival of Amsterdam (IDFA).
 The film was slightly altered for its U.S. premiere at the 2010 Sundance Film Festival.

-It was released theatrically in the U.S. by International Film Circuit on 31 July 2011 and went on to play in over 40 American cities.
+It was released theatrically in the U.S. by International Film Circuit on 31 July 2011 and went on to play in more than 40 American cities.
 It has also been theatrically released in Great Britain, Thailand and the former Yugoslavia.
 It is the first Cambodian film to be released in Thailand in 40 years.
 Pimpaka Towira, managing director of Thai distributor Extra Virgin, said her decision to release the film was difficult at a time when Thailand and Cambodia were engaged in a military conflict.

 It has also played more than 80 film festivals worldwide.

-Its US television premiere is in the PBS documentary series POV on 12 July 2011.
+Its US television premiere was in the PBS documentary series POV on 12 July 2011.

 It has not yet been granted a distribution licence by the Cambodian government, although the film has been shown occasionally at an arthouse cinema in Phnom Penh.
-In interviews the filmmakers have speculated this is because the history is still too sensitive for the current Cambodian government.
+In interviews, the filmmakers have speculated that this is because the history is still too sensitive for the current Cambodian government.

 Film and Khmer Rouge Tribunal

 Following the European and American premieres of the film, the co-investigating judge Marcel Lemonde requested the use of the film as evidence in the case he was investigating against Nuon Chea.

 The filmmakers declined to depose the film with the court on the basis that it would be a breach of the understanding reached with all Khmer Rouge sources.
 All sources were happy for any and all material to be put in the public domain, but only on the basis that neither filmmaker was an officer or agent of the court.
 The filmmakers were widely criticised for not handing over their material to the court.
 On 9 April 2010, the court issued an Order stating that it would not seek to obtain the material by international rogatory letter but instead wait until the material came into the public domain and seek to use it in the trial then.

 On 27 June 2011, the trial of Case 002 against Nuon Chea, Khieu Samphan, Ieng Sary and Ieng Thirith began in Phnom Penh.
 A number of newspaper reports raised the issue of the use of the film in the trial.
 The prosecution told Agence France Presse that it wanted the "candid admissions" to be used in the trial.
-Thet Sambath speculated that Nuon Chea might not make the same admissions during the trial, saying, "Before the court he may say something else.
+Thet Sambath speculated that Nuon Chea might not make the same admissions during the trial, saying: "Before the court he may say something else.
 But what he told me was the truth."